tettehnarh/youtube-video-chatbot/README.md

    ```

 2. **Follow the prompts to interact with the transcript of the video**:
-   - The script will download the audio from the provided YouTube URL.
+   - The script will stream the audio from the provided YouTube URL.
    - The audio will be transcribed using the Whisper model.
    - You can interact with the transcript using the chatbot.
    - Type `exit`, `quit`, or `q` to exit the chatbot.